filmware/webc/server/README.md

 Note that multiple comments with the same `comment_uuid` indicates updates to a comment.
 The comment with the latest `authortime` should be used.

+A comment with a NULL body indicates a deletion of a comment.

 #### `type:entry`